IslandViewPTA/islandview-pta-site/content/news/2020-6-newsletter.md

 We are actively brainstorming new fundraising ideas that are safe and practical.
 We welcome any ideas!
 Please send them to [president@islandviewpta.org](mailto:president@islandviewpta.org).

 **The most practical idea of all is direct donations.
 If your family is in a position to help, we would be so thankful for your** [**tax-deductible donation**](https://www.islandviewpta.org/donate/) **of any size.**

+#### Wishing everyone a restful summer...some parting images of our wonderful ISV Family...